 The Losing Battle of Lamarck's Supporters

 Darwin's Theory of Natural Selection obtained greater scientific recognition, but Lamarck's concepts had support.
 German Zoologist August Weismann, while performing experiments in the late1880's to prove Lamarck right, convinced himself that Lamarck had been wrong.

-Austrian biologist Paul Kammer claimed to have living proof that toads (Alytes), which normally mate on land, developed calloused pads in order to hold slippery mates when they became seduced to mate in water.The land toads developed pads developed after only a few generations.
+Austrian biologist Paul Kammer claimed to have living proof that toads (Alytes), which normally mate on land, developed calloused pads in order to hold slippery mates when they became seduced to mate in water.The land toads developed pads after only a few generations.
 Charges of investigative fraud countered Kammer's claims.
-Paul Kammer committed suicide six months after the charges appeared and his suicide seemed to confirm the charges.
+He committed suicide six months after the charges appeared and his suicide seemed to confirm the charges.
 The hostility of the scientific community to Lamarck's supporters, and Kammer's suicide that resulted from this hostility, diminished the ardor of Lamarck's adherents, but not in the Soviet Union.

 Russian plant breeder T.D.
-Lysenko attemped to improve plant yields by inducing "environmental" changes during plant germination with use of a process known as vernalization.
+Lysenko attempted to improve plant yields by inducing "environmental" changes during plant germination with use of a process known as vernalization.
 Lysenko's work is still controversial.
 If he had some success, it became buried in the Cold War rhetoric.
 Having his theories championed by a leading scientist of the Soviet Union further deteriorated Lamarck's image in the West.
 Lamarckians graduated to Neo-Lamarckians.

-The Problems with Natural Selection
+Problems with Natural Selection

 (1) Why haven't the fossil remains displayed intermediary stages of growth expected from the gradual changes of Natural Selection?

 (2) How can the unpredictable nature of random mutations provide a suitable mechanism for the development of complex systems such as the nervous system, eye and armed weapons in animals, such as sprays?